PROGRAMS AND EVENTS

 University and community One Book programs have been established nationwide to promote literacy and to engage all members of a given community in a lively, intellectual conversation based on their shared reading experience.
 In this way, students, staff, faculty and alumni will share a common University experience: the One Book.
 In January 2008, Wells Fargo generously donated funds to establish a One Book Program at Sacramento State.
 The One Book Program is a campus-wide initiative encompassing all disciplines, all class levels, and all members of the campus community.
 Bridging literacy and community service, participants read pre-selected books, engage in discussions with the authors, and take part in service projects that address contemporary social issues raised by the books.

-Sacramento State is celebrating its sixth year of the One Book Program.
+Sacramento State is celebrating its seventh year of the One Book Program.
 Please click here to view previous One Books.

 One Book Selection Process